0x90nz/microboot/README.md

 solution is somewhat unstable however, and is only used because it greatly reduces the complexity to get started.

-Calling it a "bootloader" is (currently) a bit of a misnomer because it can't load any user defined applications at run time.
-This however is the end goal.

 ## How to use

-To use μboot, you'll at the very minimum need some linux environment, which has the tools `qemu`, `gcc`, `nasm`, and `dd` available.
+To use μboot, you'll at the very minimum need some Linux (or possibly Unix if you can find the tools) environment, which has the tools `qemu`, `gcc`, `nasm`, `losetup`, ext2 tools and `dd` available.
 Once all the tools are installed, you can run `make` to build or `make run` to both build and launch qemu.

 By default a hard disk image is created, 32MiB large (see `mkimg.sh` for more details).
 The bootloader's core image is stored within the space between the MBR